Bringing transparency, accountability, and your voice to the DNC.

 - A month after Donald Trump's inauguration, authored a resolution for the California Democratic Party calling for Trump's impeachment; California became the first State Party in the nation to call for Trump's impeachment

-- Voted twice to ban corporate donations to the DNC
+- Twice voted to ban corporate donations to the DNC

 - Was possibly the only DNC Member to apologize for an unfair 2016 presidential primary process